 This feature is available in versions later than 5.5.

 A BVMS Operator Client gives you a visual and textual feedback of its states.

 Following Operator Client states are possible:

-The Operator Client is connected to the Management Server.

-The Operator Client is not connected to the Management Server.
-One reason can be a physical disconnection from the Management Server to the network.

-This state can only be displayed after a reestablished connection to the Management Server.
+- The Operator Client is not connected to the Management Server.
+One reason can be a physical disconnection from the Management Server to the network. - Entry This state only displays after a reestablished connection to the Management Server.
 All affected functions are back, but the configuration of the Operator Client is outdated due to a newer configuration available in the system.
-Log on again to update the configuration.

-This state icon is displayed when the Management Server has an earlier BVMS version than the Operator Client workstation.
+Log on again to update the configuration. - This state icon displays when the Management Server has a previous version or some services of the Management Server are not running. - This icon displays when the Management Server has connection issues.
+For detailed information about the server state see the tooltip. - E: This icon displays when multiple logon to the Management Server with the same user name is denied. - : This icon displays when the state is unknown - List This icon displays when the license is not available - : This icon displays when the Management Server is located in another time zone.